CosimaLL/3dio-website/src/docs/1/api/storage.md

 Large-scale file storage service designed to handle 3D assets.
 It enables you to upload even large files easily and delivers them to your apps over fast and reliable CDN.

-## Access
+## Access Files

-### File Key
+### Storage Key

-Every file has its own unique file key consisting of the user ID and a custom component:
+Every file has its own unique storage key consisting of the user ID and a custom component:
 ```text
 /535e624259ee6b0200000484/example/floorplan.jpg
 |                        |       |            |